Adult Nurse Practitioner: Job Description, Duties and Requirements

 Salary for Adult Nurse Practitioners

 According to data from the U.S. Bureau of Labor Statistics (BLS), most nurse practitioners earned from $66,960 to $126,250 per year in 2013.
 The top-paying industries for practitioners at that time were personal care services, specialty hospitals and grantmaking services, while the industries that employed the most NPs were physician's offices and general medical and surgical hospitals.
 Nurse practitioners working in Alaska, Hawaii, Oregon and Massachusetts earned the highest salaries in 2012, as per BLS statistics.

 Related to Adult Nurse Practitioner: Job Description, Duties and Requirements

 - Recently Updated

-Adult nurse practitioners are health care providers trained to address the physical, mental and emotional needs of an adult...
+Adult nurse practitioners are registered nurses trained to address the physical, mental and emotional needs of an adult...